-For we do not have a high priest who is unable to feel sympathy for our weaknesses, but we have one who has been tempted in every way, just as we are – yet he did not sin.
+As the writer to the Hebrews says: For we do not have a high priest who is unable to feel sympathy for our weaknesses, but we have one who has been tempted in every way, just as we are – yet he did not sin.
 Hebrews 4:15

 Use this week in Lent to reflect on the Bible readings above, and on Christ’s experience in the desert.

 Whataboutery annoys me.
 It’s when someone responds to criticism, or an opposing view, by accusing someone else of similar or worse faults.
 Whataboutery is a shallow way of diverting attention away from yourself (often, but not always) when criticised.
 Irritating in children and pathetic in adults.
 You find it everywhere, in Facebook conversations, in politics, and in media interviews etc.